Samparkyn/Somegraphs/README.md

 ## Overview

-- Node script to parse and process the .txt data
+- A Node script to parse and process the .txt data
 - Express server to serve the data through a `/data` endpoint
 - React app as the frontend
-- Highcharts as the charts library
+- Highcharts.js as the charts library

-### Notes
+This was a fun little challenge, I enjoyed processing and manipulating the given data.

--
+Thanks for looking :-)